DOC BROWN'S Science-CHEMISTRY HOMEPAGE KS3 SCIENCE QUIZZES and WORKSHEETS (~US grades 6-8)

 5a.
 The Extraction of Lead

-• Because its position in the reactivity series of metals, copper can be extracted using lead (coke) in a smelting furnace.
+• Because its position in the reactivity series of metals, lead can be extracted using carbon (coke) in a smelting furnace.
 Because lead is below carbon, that is less reactive than carbon, lead can be displaced by carbon from lead oxides or lead sulfides in a sort of displacement reaction.

 • The principal ore of lead is galena, chemical formula PbS lead sulphide (lead(II) sulfide)